 Replace brainstorming with a three-phase process that serves every approach.

 Phase 1: Silent generation (5 minutes).
 Everyone writes ideas independently.
 No talking.
 No sharing.
-This gives Gold Mine time to analyze.
-Green Planet time to think deeply.
-Blue Ocean time to reflect without competition.
-Orange Sky still generates quickly, and now they're not the only voice.
+This gives Natural Gold Mines time to analyze.
+Natural Green Planets time to think deeply.
+Natural Blue Oceans time to reflect without competition.
+Natural Orange Skies still generates quickly, and now they're not the only voice.

 Phase 2: Structured sharing (10 minutes).
 Go around the room.
 Each person shares one idea.
 No commentary yet.
 Just listen.
 This gives equal airtime to every approach.
-Blue Ocean feels safe sharing because the format is structured.
-Gold Mine shares because they've had time to prepare.
-Green Planet shares because there's room for a complete thought.
+Natural Blue Oceans feel safe sharing because the format is structured.
+Natural Gold Mines shares because they've had time to prepare.
+Natural Green Planets shares because there's room for a complete thought.

 Phase 3: Build and combine (10 minutes).
 Now the conversation opens.
 And with a specific prompt: "Which ideas could combine or strengthen each other?"
 This shifts from competition to collaboration.
-Gold Mine spots connections.
-Blue Ocean builds on relationships between ideas.
-Green Planet sees the systemic patterns.
-Orange Sky identifies which combinations are most actionable.
+Natural Gold Mines spots connections.
+Natural Blue Oceans builds on relationships between ideas.
+Natural Green Planets see the systemic patterns.
+Natural Orange Skies identifies which combinations are most actionable.

 This process takes the same 25 minutes as a traditional brainstorm.
 It produces twice the ideas and significantly higher quality.